An e-resident’s digital identity card gives foreign citizens safe access to the Estonian e-services.

 Value added tax (VAT)

-The entrepreneur must register for VAT liability if his taxable supply – the supply of the goods and services which shall be taxed in Estonia and which VAT rate is 20%, 9% or 0% – from the beginning of a calendar year exceeds the threshold established in Article 19 of the Estonian Value Added Tax Act.
+The entrepreneur must register for VAT liability in Estonia if its taxable supply (the supply of the goods and services which shall be taxed in Estonia and which VAT rate is 20%, 9% or 0%) from the beginning of a calendar year exceeds the threshold established in the Estonian Value Added Tax Act; today this threshold is 40,000 euros.
+The transfer of fixed assets is not included in the aforementioned threshold.
+If the annual turnover of the entrepreneur is less than this threshold – than the entrepreneur has no obligation to register for VAT liability and has no obligation to pay VAT in Estonia if it sells goods which are taxable with VAT or provides services which are taxable with VAT.

-If a company already has an Estonian VAT Identification Number, the company must submit the VAT returns and pay VAT to the Tax and Customs Board.
+If a company has registered in Estonia for VAT liability, it must submit the VAT returns and pay VAT to the Estonian Tax and Customs Board.
 The taxation period for VAT purposes is one calendar month and the VAT return must be submitted and the amount of VAT due must be paid to the Estonian Tax and Customs Board by the 20th day of the following month.
-The VAT return should be submitted even if there was no taxable supply for that particular period.
+The VAT return should be submitted even if there was neither taxable supply nor deductible input VAT for the particular period.